gtn/exacomp/README.md

 ===============
 GTN-Solutions

-This block is fore Moodle 2.6+ versions, it will not work for versions below 2013111800 This block was developed for 2.7, so in 2.6 there can be some minor bugs
+This block is for Moodle 3.1+ versions, it will not work for versions below 2015051100

 * Exabis Competence Grid Block - Bugs, Feature Requests, and Improvements *